DCC-EX/dcc-ex.github.io/docs/turntable-ex/traverser.rst

 The home sensor takes on an additional purpose in this mode, so in addition to flagging the home position, it also operates as a limit sensor.

+From here on in, we will simply refer to all variations as traversers.

 What you need for traverser mode
 _________________________________